Fe-Mu/SOS-listener/README.md

 - **Update Emergency Contacts**
 - **Delete Emergency Contacts**
 - **Call Emergency-Contact**
-- **Send GPS position along with SOS-Messages**: To automatically let the Emergency-Contact your current position.
+- **Send GPS position along with SOS-Messages**: To let your emergency contact know your current position.
-- **Send SOS Messages to Emergency-Contact**: In case it is important to let your Emergency-Contact that they should call you back and get help as soon as possible.
+- **Send SOS Messages to Emergency-Contact**: To let your emergency contact know your location and that they should call you back whenever they can and get help as soon as possible.
-- **Send Silent-SOS Messages Emergency-Contact**: In case it is important to let your Emergency-Contact that they should not attempt to call you back but get help as soon as possible.
+- **Send Silent-SOS Messages Emergency-Contact**: To let your emergency contact know your location and let them know they should not attempt to call you back but get help as soon as possible.
-- **Ability to activate up to three Direct-Call Emergency Numbers**: For use to contact immediately your local authorities.
+- **Ability to activate up to three Direct-Call emergency buttons**: To contact without delay any of your local authorities/emergency-institutions
-- **Change between light and dark themes**
+- **Ability to change between light and dark themes**

 ## Activate/Deactivate the light-theme